vineyard-bloom/bloom-forms/README.md

 ```

 ## Contributing
-Fork this repo, run `yarn test` and ensure everything passes, then bundle with `yarn build`.
+Fork this repo, and submit any changes as a PR to master.
 Accepted PRs will be merged and published to npm.

 ## Set Up
 - Every form needs two files: a container and a presentation component (with all the inputs inside it)